 In the present work we settle the question of the existence of generic stabilizers, and determine them where they exist, for actions of simple algebraic groups on both modules and Grassmannian varieties, in arbitrary characteristic.
 The results for characteristic zero provide independent confirmation of the information given in the table in \cite{PoVi}; however, whereas some of the arguments in works mentioned above were given in sketch form only, here full details are provided.

-Related problems include classifying actions with a dense orbit, or a regular orbit, and determining whether or not there is a dense subset which is a union of regular orbits.
-There are also applications to invariant theory, Galois cohomology and essential dimension: see \cite{GGPi, Mer, Rei} for the theory and \cite{BRV, GGspin, Karp, Loe, LMMR} for specific applications.
-For some of these applications, it is necessary to know the generic stabilizer as a group scheme; in \cite{GGgen} Garibaldi and the first author use the results obtained in the present work to show that, for a simple algebraic group acting on a finite-dimensional irreducible module, the generic stabilizer exists as a group scheme, and to determine it in all such cases.)
+(It should also be mentioned that generic stabilizers have applications to invariant theory, Galois cohomology and essential dimension: see \cite{GGPi, Mer, Rei} for the theory and \cite{BRV, GGspin, Karp, Loe, LMMR} for specific applications.
+For some of the latter, it is necessary to know the generic stabilizer as a group scheme; in \cite{GGgen} Garibaldi and the first author use the results obtained in the present work to show that, for a simple algebraic group acting on a finite-dimensional irreducible module, the generic stabilizer exists as a group scheme, and to determine it in all such cases.)

-Our most basic result here, proved by exhaustively considering all possibilities, is the following.
+We now move on to state our results.
+Our most basic one is the following.